 The Temperate Database is in the process of being updated, with new records being added and old ones being checked and brought up to date where necessary.
 This record has not yet been checked and updated.

 Common Name: Coyote Willow

-Salix exigua is a Deciduous Tree up to 9.00 metres tall.
+Salix exigua is a deciduous tree that can grow up to 9.00 metres tall.

 N. America - Alaska to New Brunswick, south through central N. America to Texas.

 ].
 Sandy gravelly or mucky soils in or along watercourses, often invading fresh sandbars in rivers and streams[